muxinc/upchunk/README.md

 ## Credit

-A lot of this original code came from the awesome [huge uploader](https://github.com/Buzut/huge-uploader) project, which is what you need if you're looking to do multipart form data uploads. 👏
+The original idea and base for this came from the awesome [huge uploader](https://github.com/Buzut/huge-uploader) project, which is what you need if you're looking to do multipart form data uploads. 👏